bhargav-cerebras/Mixture-of-Transformers-A-Sparse-and-Scalable-Architecture-for-Multi-Modal-Foundation-Model-meta/readme.md

    \end{aligned}
    \]

-   where \( pos \) is the position and \( i \) is the dimension index.
+   where \( pos \) represents the position and \( i \) is the dimension index.

 ### Shared Global Self-Attention Layer

-After processing through modality-specific layers, the representations are refined using a shared global self-attention mechanism to capture cross-modal interactions.
+After passing through modality-specific layers, representations are refined using a shared global self-attention mechanism that captures cross-modal dependencies.

-1. **Global Multi-Head Attention:**
+1. **Global Multi-Head Attention**:

-   The global attention operates on the modality-specific outputs \( X''^{(m)} \):
+   Operating on the modality-specific outputs \( X''^{(m)} \), the global attention is applied as follows:

    \[
    \begin{aligned}